 I thought I’d take a look, spurred on by the idea that I’d like to be able to select a random twitter follower every once-in-a-while for a prize draw.

 So, last week, I spent a morning on this.
 The biggest problem I had was that, following the instructions for basic authentication “it just didn’t work”.
 I knew that twitter had changed its API over the summer because the twitter widget on the RasPi.TV blog stopped working.
-I had to go and create my own widget on twitter to make it work again.
+I had to go and created my own widget on twitter to make it work again.
 Could it be related to that?

 You can’t use tweepy without OAuth authentication